 I am always looking for new ways to put my high-speed blender to good use.
 I love that it has a setting that allows me to make soups and sauces such as this one.
-This recipe certainly didn’t disappoint and I had plenty to make some flatbread pizzas with enough leftover for a quick mac & cheese.
-I’ll add some suggestions below along with a gluten-free meal idea.
+This Blender Alfredo Pasta & Pizza Sauce certainly didn’t disappoint.

 If you love Alfredo and enjoy cooking from scratch when you can, then you will love this one.
 I always taste test recipes with my family and it is a good sign when I get big smiles right away.
 Cream sauces have always made me nervous over the stove, so much can go wrong quickly.
 Using my blender saves me time and removes the chances of anything burning.